JKristijan/JKristijan.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why would you want to know anything about me?
+Are you stalking me?
 ---

 My name is Kristijan Angjelkoski.
 Currently a freshman at the Faculty of Computer Science and Engineering in Skopje.